-it enables us to represent accurately and smoothly the boundary of the vortex core and, then, to use high-order (up to seventh order) Gaussian methods to compute the integral characteristics (circulation, impulse, energy) presented in the following section.
-Also, this post-processing toolbox can be easily used to post-process experimental results (obtained from PIV measurements), since FreeFem++ is an integrated product with its own high level programming language with a syntax close to mathematical formulations.
+identifies all closed contours for the prescribed threshold of ω/ω{max} (see figure 8), selects the unique contour around the vortex ring centre and then meshes this domain with triangles.
+All flow characteristics are then represented on the finite element mesh using quadratic P_2 triangular elements.
+The interpolation between the finite difference grid (used for DNS computations) and the finite element mesh is also quadratic, which is consistent with the spatial accuracy of the Navier-Stokes solver.
+The advantage of this finite element post-processing is that it enables us to represent accurately and smoothly the boundary of the vortex core and, then, to use high-order (up to seventh-order) Gaussian methods to compute the integral characteristics (circulation, impulse, energy) presented in the following section.
+Also, this post-processing toolbox can be easily used to post-process experimental results (obtained from PIV measurements), since FreeFem++ is an integrated product with its own high-level programming language with a syntax close to mathematical formulations.

-The time evolution of circulation corresponding to vortex ring cores separated using this method is shown in figure 9 (a).
-After rapid increase during the injection phase $(\tau \leqslant \tau{\text{off}} = 2.26)$, the circulation attains a small plateau $(2.26 \leqslant \tau \leqslant 6)$ and then starts to decrease in the post-formation phase.
+The time evolution of circulation corresponding to vortex ring cores separated using this method is shown in figure 9(a).
+After rapid increase during the injection phase ($\tau \leq \tau{off} = 2.26$), the circulation attains a small plateau ($2.26 \leq \tau \leq 6$) and then starts to decrease in the post-formation phase.
 Assuming that the vortex ring is completely formed when the contour line $\omega/\omega{max} = 0.05$ defines a convex set (see figure 8), the post-formation phase starts at $\tau = 8$.
-A zoom of the time evolution of circulation during this phase is shown in figure 9 (b).
+A close-up of the time evolution of circulation during this phase is shown in figure 9(b).
 A higher rate of decrease of the circulation is observed when the confinement is increased (the ratio D_w/D is decreased).
-This is consistent with experimental observations by Stewart et al. (2012) who suggested that the time evolution of the circulation $\Gamma(\tau)$ can be described by the ordinary differential equation $d\Gamma/d\tau = -\beta\Gamma^2$ with the solution:

-$$\Gamma(\tau) = \frac{\Gamma_f}{\Gamma_f \beta(\tau - \tau_f) + 1},\tag{3.10}$$ where Γ_f refers to the (fitted) circulation at $\tau = \tau_f$ (Γ_f was taken as the peak circulation in the experiments).
-The predictions of equation (3.10), taking $\tau_f = 8$, and shown in figure 9 (b) are in good agreement with DNS results.
+This is consistent with experimental observations by Stewart et al. (2012), who suggested that the time evolution of the circulation $\Gamma(\tau)$ can be described by the ordinary differential equation $d\Gamma/d\tau = -\beta\Gamma^2$ with the solution where Γ_f refers to the (fitted) circulation at $\tau = \tau_f$ (Γ_f was taken as the peak circulation in the experiments).
+The predictions of (3.11), taking $\tau_f = 8$, and shown in figure 9(b) are in good agreement with DNS results.
 The fitting coefficient β , which is related to the production of vorticity at the confinement wall, decreases with increasing D_w/D , although not exponentially, as reported by Stewart et al. (2012).
 This could be related to the fact that our fit refers to a long time evolution during the post-formation phase, while Stewart et al. (2012) considered a very short time interval after the injection stopped.
-We can conclude that the model equation (3.10) can be used to describe the decrease in circulation even during the post-formation phase.
+We can conclude that the model equation (3.11) can be used to describe the decrease in circulation even during the post-formation phase.